moorelabvanderbilt/moorelabwiki/mouses/genotyping.md

 final elongation | 72 | 2:00
 hold | 4 | &#x221e;

 The only temperature that you have to determine is the annealing temperature.
 There are several online calculators for this - one that I use is [the one from Promega](http://www.promega.com/a/apps/biomath/?calc=tm), since then you can select Green Mix as your buffer mixture.
-It only only calculates the *melting* temperature of one primer at a time.
+However, this only calculates the *melting* temperature of one primer at a time.
 The *annealing* temperature (what you use in the PCR protocol) is generally about 5&deg;C below the lowest melting temperature.

 In addition to using the calculator, if you have a PCR machine that can do a gradient of temperatures, you can set it to a gradient of about &plusmn;5&deg;C from the annealing temperature suggested by the above calculation.